Sending a copy of your completed form by email to either the respondent themselves or a different admin.

 Next, you will need to enter;

-Email Copy Name - The title of the of the email copy of the completed form (if you choose to include it)
+Email Copy Name - The title of the email copy of the completed form (if you choose to include it)

 Send on - When should the email be sent, either 'Response Submitted', 'Response Updated' or both.